ErpNetDocs/tech/reference/config-options-reference.md

   "0" (False) or the key is not defined  - Themes are inactive and cannot be applied (default behavior)<br>
   "1" (True) - Themes are active and can be applied.<br>
 - b.
 The user sets it manually.<br>
 - c.
-The key is introduced in version: (will be 26.2)
+The key is introduced in version: (26.2)

 ## 75. /Scripting/UseNumericEnumConversionMode
 - a. **Action:** Controls how CLR enum values are exposed in JavaScript scripts.
 When the option is enabled, enum values are exposed as their underlying numeric value.
 When disabled, enum values are exposed as their name string.